13 Weeks Pregnant With Twins or Multiples

 You may look for signs and symptoms of twin pregnancy at 13 weeks, but it is always recommended to get it confirmed by a gynaecologist.
 Nonetheless, here are some symptoms twin pregnancies might show.

-• By the 13th week, most women would be relieved to see that terrible nausea and the oft-occurring morning sickness have stopped seeing the light of the day.
-Your body has nearly reached final completion of adapting to the journey, and it is prepared to serve at your command.
-This usually ramps up the energy in a woman and you’d want to start undertaking numerous activities or feel rejuvenated at your workplace, too.
+• By the 13th week, most women would be relieved to see that terrible nausea and the oft-occurring morning sickness have stopped seeing the light of day (2).
+Your body has nearly reached the final completion of adapting to the journey, and it is prepared to serve at your command.
+This usually ramps up the energy in a woman, and you’d want to start undertaking numerous activities or feel rejuvenated at your workplace, too.

-• The 13th week of pregnancy can be quite exciting for you as you will experience a return of energy and your sex drive will increase too.
-The increased blood circulation in the vaginal region also ends up stimulating the genitals and making you feel like getting down and dirty.
+• The 13th week of pregnancy can be quite exciting for you as you will experience a return of energy and your sex drive will increase, too (3).
+The increased blood circulation in the vaginal region also ends up stimulating the genitals and making you feel like you are getting down and dirty.
 Most women who have been terribly fraught in the first trimester would find it ecstatic to indulge in sex with their partner in the coming weeks.
-However, it is highly recommended that you consult your gynaecologist before indulging as certain conditions, such as a low lying placenta or cervical incompetence, could cause issues, in which case intercourse is better avoided.
+However, it is highly recommended that you consult your gynaecologist before indulging as certain conditions, such as a low-lying placenta or cervical incompetence, could cause issues, in which case intercourse is better avoided.

 Twin Pregnancy – Belly at 13 Weeks

 The rocketing growth of the twins will expand your uterus pretty quickly, leading your belly size to increase.
 This will fill up the abdominal cavity and cause the stomach to be a little taut and firm in the area below the navel.
-The curve of your belly will become even stronger, accompanied by the accumulation of fat in other areas of the body.
+The curve of your 13 weeks pregnant twins’ belly will become even stronger, accompanied by the accumulation of fat in other areas of the body.

 Twin Pregnancy at 13 Weeks – Ultrasound

 The ultrasound scans that are carried out in the initial months of the pregnancy are a means to establish the number of babies in your womb and their growth.
 However, an ultrasound scan performed during this time will provide more information.
-Some doctors will give you an estimated due date by this week while others might wait for a couple more.
-An ultrasound scan during this time will also establish specific parameters that mark the presence or absence of abnormalities as well as checking the cardiac rhythm of the babies, along with their chromosomal structures.
+Some doctors will give you an estimated due date by this week at your 13-week twin pregnancy ultrasound, while others might wait for a couple more.
+An ultrasound scan during this time will also establish specific parameters that mark the presence or absence of abnormalities, as well as check the cardiac rhythm of the babies, along with their chromosomal structures.
+When at the doctor, don’t miss out on the opportunity of watching your 13 weeks pregnant with twins’ belly pictures with your partner.

 Diet During Twin or Multiple Pregnancy